 The Bulgarian Platform for International Development also hosted and took part in a meeting of CONCORD HUB 2, which took place in the same time in Sofia.
 Being a member of CONCORD (European confederation of Relief and Development NGOs), BPID provided the opportunity for representatives from other national platforms and networks for development from Central Europe to build connections and discuss potential forms of cooperation with partner organization from the Western Balkans and the Black Sea Region.

-The event is part of the activities under the project “Civil Dialogue for Development”, implemented by BPID, in cooperation with the Ministry of Foreign Affairs of Bulgaria, funded by the European Commission and related to the Bulgarian Presidency of the Council of the EU.
+The event is part of the activities under the project “Civil Dialogue for Development”, implemented by BPID, in cooperation with the Ministry of Foreign Affairs of Bulgaria, funded by the EU and related to the Bulgarian Presidency of the Council of the EU.